eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PURIS Kit/page_software-development-view.md

 simplicity reasons.

 ![Whitebox View](resources/whitebox-view.png)
-*Figure 2: Whitebox View on a PURIS System.*
+_Figure 2: Whitebox view on a PURIS system_

 The PURIS App is a software application that allows to exchange relevant data with partners.
 It's meant to